takiwaki/Blastwave/HYD1D/README.md

     gnuplot> set title "density"
     gnuplot> splot "t-r-pro.dat" u 1:2:3 w pm3d

-### Do all of them
+### Run all analysis steps at once
 To do all in one command, you just type `make` or `make all`.

       make all

-If you want th delete all the analysis, type `make allclean`
+If you want to delete all the analysis, type `make allclean`
 # How to change the parameters
 Let us try to change the parameters.
-Before change it.
-Confirm you are logining in `more.cfca.nao.ac.jp`.
+Before doing so, confirm that you are logged in `w000.cfca.nao.ac.jp`.
 If you are still in the directory where `Simulation.x` exists, change the directory.

     cd ..
     ls

-You may find the following directries.
+You may find the following directories.

     HYD1D_original HYD1D_model1